The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 The submission portal creates an upload landing zone space for you to transfer your image data to.
 To find this landing zone, select the Submissions sub-option of the View menu.
 The field “Data Path” shows the landing zone space for the submission.

 Note that separate data subdirectories are required for each dataset in the submission.
-For example, if you had an experiment containing 5 mouse datasets that you wanted to to include as a single submission collection, you would create 5 subdirectories in the landing zone for the submission collection, one for each mouse dataset. e.g:
+For example, if you had an experiment containing 5 mouse datasets that you wanted to to include as a single submission, you would create 5 subdirectories in the landing zone for the submission, one for each mouse dataset. e.g:

 /bil/lz/testuser/abcdef0123456789/mouse1